Meghan Cromie: Anxiety & OCD Therapist in ft. lauderdale

 Mental Health Therapies for Phobias

-Cognitive Restructuring: The therapist helps the person identify irrational thoughts associated with the phobia and replace them with more balanced, realistic thoughts.
+The good news is that phobias are treatable, therapy with me will help you identify irrational thoughts associated with the phobia and replace them with more balanced, realistic thoughts.
 For example, someone with a fear of flying may be taught to recognize that flying is statistically very safe.

 How exposure therapy works: